cedric-detienne/Autistic-participatory-metrics/corpus/AIMS-2-TRIALS/protocol/protocol_draft_for_review.md

 - **Action:**
   - Manually screen each listed publication as of 31 May 2025.

-### Step 5 – De-duplication across all sources
+### Step 5 – De-duplication Across Sources
-- **Tool:** JabRef.
+- **Tool:** JabRef
-- **Objective:** Ensure each article appears only once in the master corpus.
+- **Objective:** Ensure each unique article is represented only once in the master corpus while preserving its provenance.
 - **Action:**
+  - Assign each reference to a JabRef Source group corresponding to its origin (Dimensions, Europe PMC, CORDIS, or the AIMS-2-TRIALS website).
-  - Compare all records collected from Steps 1 through 4.
+  - Compare all records imported in Steps 1–4 using the DOI as the primary identifier for duplicate detection.
-  - Identify duplicates based on DOI.
-  - Retain only one unique instance of each article.
+  - If the same DOI appears across multiple sources, retain a single consolidated entry.
+  - Preserve source traceability by assigning the reference to all relevant Source groups, allowing a single entry to reflect multiple origins.

 ### Step 6 – Screen for autism-related terms in title/abstract
 - **Objective:** Ensure that only publications explicitly addressing autism are retained for eligibility assessment.